alexinthewonderland/transverse-ising-model/README.md

 # Driving the Transverse Ising Model with an Oscillating Field

-This repository consists of the following things:
+This repository consists of the following things (Sorry if it is still a bit messy!):

 * [old-algo.ipynb](https://github.com/alexinthewonderland/transverse-ising-model/blob/main/old-algo.ipynb) is a Jupyter Notebook file that contains the code to find the phase diagram of the transverse ising system, visualizing the dynamics on a Bloch sphere, and also calculating the winding number using the old algorithm which finds the self-consistent solution using the Floquet Hamiltonian.
 * [qutip-algo.ipynb](https://github.com/alexinthewonderland/transverse-ising-model/blob/main/qutip-algo.ipynb).
 A Jupter Notebook file that is similar in usage as the [old-algo.ipynb](https://github.com/alexinthewonderland/transverse-ising-model/blob/main/old-algo.ipynb) but uses QuTiP to find the self-consistent solution for the phase diagram and other properties.